-Hereford – John Mills (2000-1) who in the season 2014-15 scored 57 goals for Didcot Town, winning a Golden Boot award in the process and in 2015-16 scored 53 goals for Hereford and also appeared as a second half substitute for the club at a Wembley in a cup final.
+Banbury Town – John Mills (2000-1) who in the season 2014-15 scored 57 goals for Didcot Town, winning a Golden Boot award in the process and in 2015-16 scored 53 goals for Hereford and also appeared as a second half substitute for Hereford at a Wembley in a cup final.

 National League South:

 Havant & Waterlooville – Theo Lewis (’01-2) after a spell at the Chelsea Academy, Theo played for Cheltenham Town in the Football League for a few seasons.
 Has also played for Salisbury, Woking and Ebbsfleet.